dreamcatcher-tech/network/Inbox/2023-12-19 1022 fully decent HAL.md

 3. Be free

 The ambition, the dream - this should rally people.
 Positioning the Dreamcatcher as a decentralized LLM makes the whole complex bundle be packaged as one single graspable unit of understanding.
 A single cohesive and comprehensible unit.

+Could be like wikipedia, but fully free floating, and able to easily be segmented, with disputes and filters being configurable per user.
+A free floating LLM is lure enough to many, but since it is a collection of LLMs presented as a single interface, this is practical and useful, plus expandable.